argonautproject/us-core-patient-data-feed/spec.md

 The Patient Data Feed is an optional feature for servers implementing US Core.
 It allows clients to receive FHIR Subscription Notifications when changes occur to patient-oriented data.

+> **Note**: This specification does not yet address the standardization of the SubscriptionTopic resource itself.
+Instead, it focuses on standardizing the functionality of the `patient-data-feed` topic and the expectations of Subscription management.
+For more information on future work in this area, see [Section 8.
+Future Work](#8-future-work).

 Servers can start simple.
 A minimal implementation might support just a few key US Core profiles to enable subscriptions for DiagnosticReport, DocumentReference, Encounter, and Observation.
 From there, servers can expand to cover more resources as needed.

 This specification defines a canonical topic URL, subscription filters, triggers, and conformance requirements for the Patient Data Feed.
 It builds on FHIR R4 definitions from http://hl7.org/fhir/uv/subscriptions-backport.